Content protected from screenshots

 Related Questions

-What is the direction of conventional current in a forward-biased diode?
+What determines the direction of conventional current in a diode circuit?

 (Current Affairs)